By Jackie Rosselli |

 Fechheimer provided the shirts and trousers under its Flying Cross by Fechheimer label.

-Baroda-Lake Township, Michsigan
+Baroda-Lake Township, PD

 The Class-A outfit worn by this 22-member department and supplied through local vendor Nye Uniforms features a graphite gray Stratton campaign hat with silver braiding for officers and gold for the chief.
 A long-sleeved gray shirt is affixed with black epaulets, name tag and badge, which is worn on the left.
 The shirt is worn with gray pants that include a black stripe down the leg.
 If wearing a full duty belt, the departments standard black basket weave leather is worn; otherwise officers wear a high-gloss belt.